 B2B websites often aim to solve expensive and time-consuming problems for companies.
-To sell a decision-maker on the validity of a solution, it’s important to thoroughly explain what the solution is, how it works, and how it addresses a specific pain point.
+To sell a decision-maker on the validity of a solution, it’s important to thoroughly explain what the solution is, how it works, and how it addresses a problem.

 A B2C website needs to address immediate concerns and connect with the target audience on an emotional level.
-They make their research on the products or services, but the turnaround is much quicker often requring less information.
+Research is done on the products or service offered, but the turnaround is much quicker often requiring less information.

-B2B and B2C differ greatly in visual elements, the first is highly professional and the latter is eye-catching, pop and daring.
+B2B and B2C differ greatly in visual elements, the first is highly professional and the latter is eye-catching, vibrant and daring.

 These websites are all about presenting a highly professional and respectable image.
 The content is laid out to encourage clarity and understanding.
 Information is easy to find, and there are no other issues that might distract a user.

-The information conveyed differ, amount of content protrays the kind of target users.
+The information conveyed differ, amount of content portrays the kind of target users.
 The aim of the websites content should always be to answer any question the user might have.

 Designers need to be careful with the content, as the targets users are mixed.
-If the site caters to different industries, it should show authority, without using too much jargon.
+If the site caters to different industries, it should show authority, without using bogus information.

 Alternatively, B2C websites content are a little simpler.
-Thers’s no need to provide a ton of infromation for different users, web designers can appeal to one target user.
+There’s no need to provide a ton of information for different users, web designers can appeal to one target user.

-Call to Actions buttons are crucial part of a website design.
-However, it’s sometimes difficult to determine where they should be placed, or how may buttons is needed.
+Call to Action (CTA) buttons are a crucial part of a website design.
+However, it is sometimes difficult to determine where they should be placed, or how may buttons are needed.